sstraust/easyreagent/README.md

 ;;  e.g. {:_id 123 (the mongodb id)  :id_str "steve" (the username or e-mail of the user)}
 ```

+There are a few components that still use inline css, but as a library we try to stick to the convention that everything is defined using tailwind classes or new css classes.

 # Installation
 To get this library, add